 This is a very basic UK personal current account from the Halifax (which is a division of the Bank of Scotland).
-Bank of Scotland is owned by Lloyds Banking Group.
-The account doesn’t provide a full Visa debit card but instead just the Visa Electron type which might be an issue with some customers.
+Bank of Scotland is now owned by Lloyds Banking Group.
+This basic account was previously called the Easycash account which is no longer offered.
+Unlike the Easycash account which just provided a basic Visa Electron type debit card this account provides a full Visa debit card.
 It is aimed at over 16s who want a no frills account or for those who might find it difficult getting an account elsewhere because of their previous bad credit history.

 What Halifax offers: